Inari One

-Inari One (イナリワン; 7 May 1984 – 7 February 2016) was a Japanese thoroughbred racehorse.
-Initially a successful racer running local-level races on dirt courses, he was later entered in to national level turf races as a five year old, where he won major grade 1 races with the 1989 Spring Tenno Sho, Takarazuka Kinen, and Arima Kinen.
+Inari One (イナリワン, Inari Wan) was a Japanese Thoroughbred racehorse and sire.
+Initially a successful racer running local-level races on dirt courses, he was later entered into national level turf races as a five year old.
+He won major grade 1 races, including the 1989 Spring Tenno Sho, Takarazuka Kinen, and Arima Kinen.
 He was voted both Japanese Horse of the Year and Best Older Male Horse in 1989 for his successes.
-Inari One was part of the "Heisei Big Three" along with Oguri Cap and Super Creek that helped to renew interest in horse racing in Japan in the late 1980s.
+Inari One was part of the "Heisei Big Three," along with Oguri Cap and Super Creek, who helped to renew interest in horse racing in Japan in the late 1980s.

 Background

 Inari One was foaled 7 May 1984 at Yamamoto Migi's ranch in Monbetsu, Hokkaido.
 His sire was Mill George, a successful sire in Japan who had produced numerous successful offspring.
 Mill George himself was the son of the highly successful Mill Reef, who was one of the best race horses in Europe after World War II.
 Inari One's dam was Teito Yashima, a daughter of Epsom Derby winner Larkspur.
 Inari One's name was taken from the Anamori Inari Shrine, which is located near the Ohi Racecourse where he ran most of his races as a three and four-year-old.
 When he was old enough to begin race training, he was taken in to the stables of trainer Fumio Fukunaga, who was a trainer at Ohi Racecourse.
 It was decided that Inari One would initially be focused on local-level racing on dirt courses, as most offspring of Mill George that found success had also been at that level and it was assumed that Inari One would likely follow this path.